 On the outside, heat pumps and standard air conditioners look almost identical, making it tough to identify which system you have at a glance.

 Here are four easy ways to tell if you have a heat pump or a standard air conditioner:

 Method 1.
 Check the thermostat for an emergency heat setting.
 Instead of a standard air conditioner, you have a heat pump if your thermostat has an emergency heat setting.

 Method 2.
 Turn on the heat and inspect the outside unit.
 Turn the thermostat to Heat mode while at it, and then check to see if the outdoor unit comes on.
 If the outdoor unit turns on, you have a heat pump instead of a standard air conditioner.

 Method 3.
 Examine the outdoor unit’s labels.
 A manufacturer and EnergyGuide label can be found on the side panels of the outdoor unit.
 These labels frequently include information that can aid in determining whether or not you have a heat pump.

 Method 4.
 Look inside the outdoor unit for the reversing valve.
 Heat pumps have a reversing valve that is unique to them.
-It is the component that allows the heat pump to switch from cooling to the heating mode by reversing the refrigerant flow in the system.
+The component allows the heat pump to switch from cooling to heating mode by reversing the refrigerant flow in the system.
 You have a heat pump if you can see a reversing valve inside the outdoor unit.

 Should I Get a Heat Pump or an Air Conditioner and Furnace?